 @ symbol and select the person's name.
 It's expected that you respond when someone mentions you.

 The most powerful way to get attention from your group.
-Ensure that you have a clear proposal so people know how to participate.
-Loomio will notify everyone about new proposals, and also remind them before the closing deadline.
+Ensure that you have a clear decision description so people know how to participate.
+Loomio will notify everyone about new decisions, and also remind them before the closing deadline.

 Disagreeing and Blocking